Blue Pills for Men: What to Know About Viagra (Sildenafil)

 If you have erectile dysfunction, it is very important that you consult with a doctor or a pharmacist before opting for a “herbal blue pill”.
 Using a product which is not approved can be harmful to our health and taking a tablet which is unlikely to be effective can reduce confidence.
 You also need to understand if your ED is caused by an underlying health problem, or if it is a side effect of another medication you are taking.
 The safest option is to act on the advice and recommendation of a doctor or a pharmacist, based on your health and medical history.

-Blue pill vs BlueChew
+The Blue Pill vs BlueChew

 Both the blue pill and BlueChew tablets help people with ED to maintain an erection.
 They both contain the same active ingredient, sildenafil citrate.
 The main difference is that blue pills are swallowed, whilst BlueChew is chewed.